aws/aws-sdk-php/docs/service-dynamodb.rst

 for the table *and* the index must all be declared in the ``AttributeDefinitions`` parameter.
 When you create a local secondary index, you can specify which attributes get "projected" into the index using the ``Projection`` parameter.

-.. example:: DynamoDb/Integration/DynamoDb_20120810_Test.php testCreateTableWithLocalSecondaryIndexes
+..
+DynamoDb/Integration/DynamoDb_20120810_Test.php testCreateTableWithLocalSecondaryIndexes

 Next you must add some items to the table that you will be querying.
 There's nothing in the ``BatchWriteItem`` operation that is specific to the LSI features, but since there is not an example of this operation elsewhere in the guide, this seems like a good place to show how to use this operation.

-.. example:: DynamoDb/Integration/DynamoDb_20120810_Test.php testBatchWriteItem
+..
+DynamoDb/Integration/DynamoDb_20120810_Test.php testBatchWriteItem

 When you query the table with an LSI, you must specify the name of the index using the ``IndexName`` parameter.
 The attributes that are returned will depend on the value of the ``Select`` parameter and on what the table is projecting to the index.
 In this case ``'Select' => 'COUNT'`` has been specified, so only the count of the items will be returned.

-.. example:: DynamoDb/Integration/DynamoDb_20120810_Test.php testQueryWithLocalSecondaryIndexes
+..
+DynamoDb/Integration/DynamoDb_20120810_Test.php testQueryWithLocalSecondaryIndexes

 .. _dynamodb-wrb: